 Since Litha is a fire festival (like Beltane) lighting a candle is a good way to celebrate.
 Last year I lit white and orange candles after being inspired by a Tess Whitehurst post: https://tesswhitehurst.com/5-ways-to-celebrate-midsummer-in-5-minutes-or-less/

-I love sunsets (sunrises too but I'm more of a morning person!) and one of the things I enjoy is taking pictures of them on sabbats.
+I love sunsets (sunrises too but I'm more of an evening person!) and one of the things I enjoy is taking pictures of them on sabbats.
 Last Litha I walked in Hove Park and took some photos.
 This year I may go up my local nature reserve.

 With the good weather and longer days, summer is a great time to get outside.
 There are often outside events you can attend, like a fair or summer fete/festival.
 My belly dance group tends to gets busier during the summer with performances at events (although there's not so much planned this year so far!).